almariah/puppet-aws/README.md

 ## Usage

-The Type will searches the following locations for credentials:
+The module will searches the following locations for credentials:

 * ENV['AWS_ACCESS_KEY_ID'] and ENV['AWS_SECRET_ACCESS_KEY']
 * The shared credentials ini file at ~/.aws/credentials.